 Hazel Drew’s murder and the Twin Peaks connection intrigued me.

-In my recent searches for information I came across articles claiming that the Taylor children and the Holser children actually used to play together.
-Since the Taylor children were Hazel’s cousins, she was likely part of those times; not yet the beautiful governess turning heads on the streets in Troy, but a farm girl possibly playing hide and seek with my great-grandfather Holser.
+In my recent searches for information, I came across articles claiming that the Taylor children and the Holser children used to play together.
+Since the Taylor children were Hazel’s cousins, she likely took part; not yet the beautiful governess turning heads on the streets in Troy, but an innocent farm girl possibly playing hide and seek with one of

 Please stay in touch.
 If you’re from The Sand Lake area and have photos or stories of the times please leave a comment or contact me here.

 Help me travel back in time!
 Who knows what we’ll discover?